prime

 11. (card games) A four-card hand containing one card of each suit in the game of primero; the opposite of a flush in poker.

-12. (backgammon) Six consecutive blocks, which prevent the opponent's pieces from passing.
+12. (backgammon) A series of consecutive blocks.
+A prime of six prevents the opponent's pieces from passing.

 I'm threatening to build a prime here.